-Bacterial leaf spot is a severe disease of peppers and tomatoes in North Carolina.
+Bacterial spot is a severe disease of peppers and tomatoes in North Carolina.
 It is more prevalent during wet seasons.
 Damage to the plants includes leaf and fruit spots which result in reduced yields, defoliation, and sun-scalded fruit.

 Bacterial spot of peppers and tomatoes can be recognized by numerous angular spots on the leaves.
 Initially, the spots are water-soaked.
 Leaves infected at an early stage become deformed.
 Often, the margins of affected leaves are rimmed with a narrow band of necrotic tissue.
 Infected pepper leaves drop prematurely; this exposes fruit to sun and may result in sun scald, secondary fruit rots, and reduced yields.
 Bacterial spots on the fruit are at first small, blister-like and irregular, and later turn brown and develop a warty appearance.